liferay/liferay-docs/develop/tutorials/articles/310-troubleshooting/08-using-osgi-from-ext.markdown

     }
     tracker.close();

-Remember to open your service trackers before use, and close them after use.
-If you need to use @product@'s OSGi services in a servlet, for example, it's a good idea to open your service trackers in `Servlet.init()` and close them in `Servlet.destroy()`.
+Remember to open your service trackers before use and close them after use.
+If you must use @product@'s OSGi services in a servlet, for example, it's a good idea to open your service trackers in `Servlet.init()` and close them in `Servlet.destroy()`.